Skip to content

 Par 70, 5,710 yards.
 Grantown is not as celebrated as Boat of Garten and does not carry the same Braid design pedigree, but the terrain is comparable and the green fee is lower.
 The course plays on the same firm Highland heathland as its neighbour, with the same combination of heather rough and exposed greens that rewards shot-making over raw distance.

-Green fee is £35–50, which makes Grantown the natural second course on a Strathspey golf day — Boat of Garten in the morning, Grantown in the afternoon, total spend £90–125, two full rounds on Highland heathland in exceptional surroundings.
+Visitor green fee is £39–£49 (2026).
 The town itself is a useful overnight stop with a wider range of accommodation than the smaller Boat of Garten village.

 The Full Scorecard